MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 Windows users can also use GUI tools like WinSCP (http://winscp.net/download/winscp514setup.exe) to transfer files.

-## 4. Running jobs on TARBELL HPC cluster
+## 4. Setting up Jobs to run on GARDNER HPC cluster

 **Note: DO NOT RUN JOBS on the login nodes of the cluster.
 Always submit jobs to the compute nodes (qsub), or use the interactive mode (qsub -I)**

-In this section, you will learn how to execute jobs on CRI's TARBELL cluster.
+In this section, you will learn how to execute jobs on CRI's GARDNER cluster.
 We will use a tool for raw data quality control of NGS data as an example.

-The tool we will be using is a Java based program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
-This tool provides a modular set of QC analyses that can help you to evaluate the quality of your sequences, this is in general the first step on any NGS analysis pipeline.
+The tool we will be using is a Java based program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) This tool provides a modular set of QC analyses that can help you to evaluate the quality of your sequences, this is in general the first step on any NGS analysis pipeline.

-TARBELL cluster uses **Torque** as a resource manager (Provides low-level functionality to start, hold, cancel and monitor jobs) and **Moab** as Work-load Manager (job scheduler) to manage the cluster resources.
+GARDNER cluster uses **Torque** as a *resource manager* (Provides low-level functionality to start, hold, cancel and monitor jobs) and **Moab** as *Work-load Manager (job scheduler)* to manage the cluster resources.
 Torque/Moab is based on the **Portable Batch System (PBS)** originally developed by NASA in the early 1990s.
 As such, **Torque/Moab uses PBS directives (commands)** to receive job requests from users.

  **What does a PBS script look like?**